Ronald Acuña Jr. Player Props: Braves vs. Cubs

 Cubs Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Cubs pitching staff ranks 21st in MLB.

-- The Cubs have a 4.13 team ERA that ranks 14th across all MLB pitching staffs.
+- The Cubs' 4.17 team ERA ranks 16th across all league pitching staffs.

-- Cubs pitchers combine to give up 118 home runs (1.1 per game), the sixth-fewest in the league.

-- Hendricks gets the start for the Cubs, his 14th of the season.
-He is 4-5 with a 3.61 ERA and 48 strikeouts through 77 1/3 innings pitched.
+- Assad (1-2) makes the start for the Cubs, his second of the season.

-- The right-hander's most recent time out came on Sunday against the St. Louis Cardinals, when he tossed seven innings, surrendering three earned runs while giving up eight hits.
+- His last time out came in relief on Tuesday when the right-hander threw 3 2/3 scoreless innings against the Cincinnati Reds while giving up only one hit.

 © 2023 Data Skrive.
 All rights reserved.